kharandziuk/factory-managment-task/README.md

 - Production D starts on day 9 and ends on day 11

-In this example, it’s not possible to carry out all the productions because the periods for B and C overlap.
+In this example, it’s not possible to carry out all the productions because the periods for B,C and D overlap.
-3 productions maximum can be carried out: A, D and C.
+3 productions maximum can be carried out: A D, and C.

 ### Constraints